Rhino Entertainment: History

 Through the 1980s and 1990s, the company's head of A&R, Gary Stewart, signed artists who recorded new music, including Cindy Lee Berryhill, Steve Wynn, Rank and File, Gene Clark and Carla Olson, The Textones, and NRBQ.
 These albums were released on the main Rhino label and on subsidiary labels such as RNA (Rhino New Artists) and Forward.
 However, the company's artists tended to generate more critical acclaim than public interest; for the most part, sales totals in the low five figures or less were routine for Rhino-produced albums, and the less costly, less risky re-issue business remained the company's primary revenue stream.
 One exception was the success of "At This Moment" by Billy Vera and the Beaters, a 1981 song that went to the top of the U.S. Billboard charts in late 1986 after being featured in an episode of the hit NBC TV series Family Ties.
-In 1986, Rhino Records had signed a deal with New World Pictures to set up a feature film company called Rhino Films, which the first project planned by Rhino Films was to be a film about the rock band Big Daddy, which was a Rhino group that was returned to the US after several years of absence.
+In 1986, Rhino Records had signed a deal with New World Pictures to set up a feature film company called Rhino Films.
+The first project planned by Rhino Films was to be a film about the rock band Big Daddy, which was a Rhino group that was returned to the US after several years of absence.

 In 1985, Rhino signed a six-year distribution agreement with Capitol Records.
 During 1989 Rhino and Capitol's parent EMI made a deal to jointly acquire Roulette Records; Rhino received the U.S. rights to Roulette's catalog, excluding jazz.
 When the distribution deal with Capitol ended in 1992, Rhino signed a new distribution deal with Atlantic Records, and in turn Time Warner bought a 50 percent stake in the record company.
 In 1993, Rhino's home video unit ended its deal with Uni and moved its deal to A*Vision Entertainment.
-In 1998, Time Warner bought the other half of Rhino; making the company a wholly owned unit of Time Warner.
+In 1998, Time Warner bought the other half of Rhino, making the company a wholly owned unit of Time Warner.
 The Rhino Records retail store, which was part of the 50% sale in 1992 but which reverted to Foos after Time Warner bought out the remainder, closed in 2005.